chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

    ![Reviewing the results.](images/workshop-presentation-four.png " ")

-5. You may notice the varied data types of this table.
-To take a closer look of how this `MOVIE` table is structured, right click on the `MOVIE` table then select `Edit...`.
+5. You may notice the varied data types in this table.
+To take a closer look at how this `MOVIE` table is structured, right-click on the `MOVIE` table, then select `Edit...`.

 6. When the `Table Properties` slider appears, click `DDL`, then select the `Create` tab.